 Bulk Mail: Please refer to Bulk/Non-Profit Mailing

-Express Mail: When Express Mail is received at Bluecutt General Mail Facility, it is stamped with Sara Bennett's signature, not her actual signature as she is not a Bluecutt employee.
+Express Mail: When Express Mail is received at Bluecutt General Mail Facility, it is stamped with the Head Mail Clerk’s signature, not their actual signature as they are not a Bluecutt employee.
 Once the Express Mail arrives on campus, Mail Services personnel and the driver confirm the mail.
 It is then logged in a book and depending on the size, placed in the appropriate box.
 If the item is too large, a package pick up slip is put in the appropriate box.

 Tracking Mail: Tracking mail/packages can confirm when the package has left Bluecutt, however, there is no way to track packages from Bluecutt to MUW.
 We rely on a driver (who has several stops) to deliver all mail/packages.
 Once the mail reaches Mail Services, it is distributed upon arrival.
 Mail Services can’t be held responsible for lost mail/packages that were never received, but all mail received is distributed as quickly as possible.

 Mail Insurance: When online shopping, we strongly encourage the purchase of liability insurance for all packages.
 Insurance coverage only covers the actual value of mail contents.
 You may purchase up to $5,000 indemnity coverage in person at the Downtown Post Office or online.
 The Price is based on declared value starting at $2.10.
 Visit the following link for more information.